Ahmed97777/Planora/README.md

 ---

-### 🔍 Advanced Filtering (Priority status, and Keyword search) and Sorting for tasks (Sort by due date (Default), Sorted Earliest first, and Sorted Latest first)
+### 🔍 Advanced Filtering (Priority status, and Keyword search) and Sorting for tasks (Sort by Creation Time (Default), Sorted Earliest first, and Sorted Latest first)

 Real-time task filtering by priority status, and keyword search.